nedredmond/gh-role/README.md

 # `gh-role`

-This simple extension allows you to check the current user's role on a repo or org.
+This simple extension allows you to check a user's role on a repo or org.
 It's especially useful for scripts in shared repositories.

-For example, if you have a script that adds a protected tag to a commit then pushes it to the repo, you can use this command to ensure that the user has the necessary permissions to do so.
+For example, if you have a script that adds a protected tag to a commit then pushes it to the repo, you can use this command to ensure that the user has the necessary permissions to do so before proceeding.

 __Notes:__